-The 13 Best LGBTQ+ Bars in Los Angeles
+The 17 Best LGBTQ+ Bars in Los Angeles

-Yes, we’re starting with the one and only, The Abbey.
+1. THE ABBEY (West Hollywood)Yes, we’re starting with the one and only, The Abbey.
 This iconic WeHo spot has been awarded the MTV Logo Best Gay Bar in the World Award not once but twice.
-It’s not exactly a hidden gem, but it is true that there’s nothing like it out there.
 From concerts to drag shows to brunch to happy hour, The Abbey literally has it all.
-It is open during daytime hours and way into the late night hours.
-Everyone that goes to The Abbey has a story to tell.
-The best part is there are options: you can get lost in the crowd on the dance floor or you can chill on the patio—both are in close proximity to a bar.
+The best part is there are options: you can get lost in the crowd on the dance floor or you can chill on the patio.
+Whatever happens, we guarantee you’ll leave with a story to tell.

-692 N Robertson Blvd, West Hollywood, CA 90069; theabbeyweho.com
+692 N. Robertson Blvd, West Hollywood, CA 90069

-357 S Broadway, Los Angeles, CA 90013; precinctdtla.com
+357 S Broadway, Los Angeles, CA 90013

-Silverlake is the home of the hidden Queer gems, and while Akbar isn’t exactly hidden (it’s been around since the 90s), it is the definition of dive-y (but with a dance floor).
+3. AKBAR (Silverlake)Silverlake is the home of the hidden Queer gems, and while Akbar isn’t exactly hidden (it’s been around since the 90s), it is the definition of dive-y (but with a dance floor).
 Whether you want to go to dance your heart out or socialize at the bar, Akbar fits all the moods.
 This bar means so much to the LGBTQ+ community—just ask to hear about the heart-warming story about the couple who met here and later got married at the very same spot.
 Recently, they raised over $150,000 to keep their doors open, now that’s love.

 4356 Sunset Blvd., Los Angeles, CA 90029; akbarsilverlake.com